kylezook06/Immune-Defender/README.md

   - Memory cells weaken pathogen types each time you clear a wave.
   - A side-panel highlights neutrophils/B-cells/T-cells/memory cells as power-ups trigger.
   - Persistent high score tracking with an on-screen callout the moment you beat your best run.
+  - Immune surges grant an extra life every 50,000 points.

 ### How to play

 1. Paste `sketch.js` into the [p5.js web editor](https://editor.p5js.org/) and press the **Play** button.
 2. Use `←` / `→` to move and hold **Space** to stream shots (faster during an antibody boost).
 3. Survive as many infections as you can: each infection is six stages, then the next level starts with denser, faster enemies and harsher counterfire.
 Collect power-ups as they drift down to gain rapid fire or a protective bubble.
-Lose all three lives and the run ends—chase that high score (which persists between runs)!
+Earn an extra life every 50,000 points.
+Lose all lives and the run ends—chase that high score (which persists between runs)!

 ### Sound assets